-Gender-based violence (dating violence/domestic violence, sexual misconduct and stalking) is not only against the law, but against Loyola University Chicago's Community Standards.
+Gender-based violence (dating violence/domestic violence, sexual assault, and stalking) is not only against the law, but against Loyola University Chicago's Community Standards.

 Gender-based violence is a public health issue, as it can affect physical and mental health of survivors.
 It can also negatively impact and disrupt entire populations, such as college campuses.
 For more information, please see CDC- Sexual Violence Prevention.